Margaret O'Brien Caughy

 |M.Ed.||Human Development||University of Maryland, College Park||1989|

 I am Principal Investigator of the Dallas Project on Education Pathways (DPREP) funded by NICHD which explores the contextual, cultural, and family factors contributing to the development of self-regulation and academic achievement of African American and Latinx preschoolers experiencing poverty.
-We have been following this sample of over 400 children since they were 2.5 years old and are currently completing the 8th wave of data collection, when the target children are in 7th grade.
+We have been following this sample of over 400 children since they were 2.5 years old and recently completed the 8th wave of data collection, when the target children were in 7th grade.
 I am particularly interested in how familial processes such as supportive parenting and ethnic-racial socialization support healthy development among children experiencing contextual stressors such as economic instability, racism and discrimination, and sociopolitical stress.
 Video recorded interactions between the study children and their mothers as well as their fathers have allowed us to identify culturally-specific ways that African American and Latinx parents support healthy development in their children.

 For more information, visit my lab website: https://www.sdcdlab.com/